nblakkanesser/MADS_Capstone/README.md

 4. **Download Data to CSV**
 5. **Save CSV to 05_nps_analysis  Folder**

 #### NPS API & OpenAI
 1. **Obtain API Keys**:
    - **NPS API Key**: Sign up at [NPS Developer Portal](https://www.nps.gov/subjects/developer/get-started.htm) to receive your API key.
    - **OpenAI API Key**: Sign up at [OpenAI API Platform](https://platform.openai.com/api-keys) to obtain your API key.

 2. **Configuration**:
-   - Store your API keys in a configuration file or environment variables.
-Update the `env.py` file and set the appropriate environment variables to include your API keys.
+   - Store your API keys in the `env.py` file by setting the appropriate environment variables to include your API keys.
 More information can be found in the [Configuration](https://github.com/nblakkanesser/MADS_Capstone/tree/main?tab=readme-ov-file#configuration) section.

-3. **Data Usage**:
+**Data Usage**:
    - Ensure you comply with the terms of use for the NPS API and OpenAI API.
    - Follow any data usage and privacy policies associated with the APIs.